cs544-wisc/f23/p8/README.md

 ### :warning: Caution

 1. While running the command, it will ask you to paste some link to your browser.
 If you have multiple Google accounts in your browser, and do not want this to select the default one, then do the following:
-    * paste the link in a incognito mode
+    * paste the link in an incognito mode
     * login to the Google account of your choice
-2. **Be careful**, because if a malicous party were to gain access to your VM, they would have free access to all your Google Drive files (and more).
+2. **Be careful**, because if a malicious party were to gain access to your VM, they would have free access to all your Google Drive files (and more).
 For example, if your Jupyter is listening publicly (i.e., 0.0.0.0 instead of localhost) and you have a weak password (or no